toolleeo/cli-apps/README.md

 * [qrcp](https://github.com/claudiodangelis/qrcp) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.
 * [rclone](https://github.com/rclone/rclone) - Rclone manages file synchronization on cloud storage.
 * [rsync](https://github.com/WayneD/rsync) - Mirror directories across networked machines; handles diffs/changed files; works across SSH; plenty of parameters.
-* [rtorrent](https://github.com/rakshasa/rtorrent) - Bittorrent client uses ncurses and is ideal for use with tmux, screen or dtach.
 * [sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app.
 * [shcopy](https://github.com/aymanbagabas/shcopy) - Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
 * [stftp](https://sourceforge.net/projects/stftp/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
-* [Stig](https://github.com/rndusr/stig) - Stig is a client application to connect and control the BitTorrent Transmission client app.
-* [torrentCLI](https://github.com/amogusussy/torrentCLI) - Get torrents from the Terminal.
 * [tran](https://github.com/abdfnx/tran) - Securely transfer and send anything between computers with TUI.
-* [Transgression TUI](https://github.com/PanAeon/transg-tui) - A remote TUI client for the Transmission bittorrent program.
-* [Transmission](https://github.com/transmission/transmission) - Fast, easy and free bittorrent client.
 * [Unison](https://github.com/bcpierce00/unison) - File synchronizer.
 It allows two replicas of a collection of files and directories to be stored on different hosts (or different disks on the same host), modified separately, and then brought up to date by propagating the changes in each replica to the other.
 * [Woof](https://github.com/simon-budig/woof/) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory; all the users connected to the network can see and download the files.
 * [xh](https://github.com/ducaale/xh) - xh is a friendly and fast tool for sending HTTP requests.
 It reimplements as much as possible of HTTPie's excellent design.